 3. Think like your customers

 Understanding your customers and what their priorities will be this year is key to being successful this holiday season.
 As a general blanket many consumers will avoid going to crowded stores and stand in long lines.
 However the customers that do go to the stores will most likely research the products before and will want to only go to the stores where the product is available in stock and perhaps compare prices as well.
 This was confirmed in a survey conducted by Google that reported 67% of shoppers said that they will ensure that the product is in store before making the trip as well as look for various stores near them.

 Want specific insights to help you prepare for this year's holiday season?

 Preparing in advance and with the right resources and tools will help you stand out from the competitors.
-At ChannelSight we have a number of experts that can help you optimise your eCommerce strategy, and identify the key trends for your brand.
+At ChannelSight we have a number of experts that can help you optimize your eCommerce strategy and identify the key trends for your brand.
 You can also better understand and use your data to achieve your goals.

 ChannelSight has worked with a number of brands to drive digital success.
 Read our case study on Schneider Electric and how we helped them drive online sales.
 Contact us today to learn about how our eCommerce solutions can help you and your brand today.
 In other words what are you waiting for?